JHughes135/WebDev_Assignment/README.md

 # Website for pizza delivery restaurant

-**A website I created for a college assignment that allows uses to:**
+**A website I created for a college assignment using PHP, HTML and CSS that allows uses to:**

 -Browse a menu